 Plyometrics – or “plyos” – are a popular form of chiropractic training that was developed in the 1970s for Olympic athletes.
-These exercises focus on quick, explosive movements that condition the body with dynamic resistance that rapidly stretch a muscle (eccentric phase) and then rapidly shorten it (concentric phase).
-Plyometric exercises are all based around scientific evidence showing that a stretch-shortening cycle will activate what is known as a “stretch reflex” or “myotactic reflex.”
+These exercises focus on quick, explosive movements that condition the body with dynamic resistance that rapidly stretches a muscle (eccentric phase) and then rapidly shorten it (concentric phase).
+Plyometric exercises are based around scientific evidence showing that a stretch-shortening cycle will activate what is known as a “stretch reflex” or “myotactic reflex.”
 This is the same reflex that occurs when a doctor taps your knee causing your quadriceps to contract.
-The tap on your knee causes a fast stretch of the muscle or tendon and the muscle will contract very quickly.
-When you perform plyometric exercises and activate this reflex it will improve the contraction speed of the muscle and increase your explosiveness and power.
+The tap on your knee causes a fast stretch of the tendon and the muscle will contract very quickly.
+When you perform plyometric exercises and activate this reflex, it will improve the contraction speed of the muscle and increase your explosiveness and power.
 All of the sports chiropractors at Premier Sports and Spine Center are Certified Strength and Conditioning Specialists (CSCS) and have been licensed by the National Strength and Conditioning Association (NSCA) to use plyometrics in strength programs safely and effectively.

-- Increase in body balance, body speed acceleration as well as great levels of flexibility.
+- Increase in body balance and body speed and acceleration

-- Significant build up in body muscle strength and power, especially the leg region.
+- Significant increases in muscle strength and power

-- Achievement of high heights in jumping or hopping activity.
+- Achievement of personal records in jumping or hopping activities